 A brief visit to the National Archaeological Museum, where famous 19th c. amateur archaeologist Heinrich Schliemann’s solid gold artful finds from Mycenae (16th c.
 BC) are on display, will be indicative of the Greek heritage in jewelry making.
 Goldsmiths with simple tools created elaborate pieces that showcase extraordinary sophistication and craftsmanship.
 From headdresses and masks to necklaces, rings, and bracelets, these intricately engraved Bronze Age treasures comprise one of the largest gold finds in the history of Europe.
 Greek artisans produced equally stunning jewelry during the Classical Age (5th-4th centuries BC), the Hellenistic period (323-31 BC), and the Byzantine Empire (4th-mid 15th c.
 AD).
 In modern Greece, especially after WWII, a revival of fine jewelry-making happens.
 Several of the pioneering families (Lalaounis, Zolotas, Vourakis, Fanourakis) are still in the business, designing and crafting marvelous items, most of them inspired, one way or another, by the various phases of the Greek style and civilization.
-Downtown Athens is sprinkled with jewelry stores and showrooms, some of them affordable and touristy, but luxury-lovers will mostly be drawn to the boutiques prominent Greek jewelers have on prestigious addresses at the heart of the city.
+Downtown Athens is sprinkled with jewelry stores and showrooms, some of them affordable and touristy, but luxury lovers will mostly be drawn to the boutiques prominent Greek jewelers have at prestigious addresses at the heart of the city.
 If one area of Design is where Greeks excel at and create trends for this is Haute Joaillerie!
 In this article, we go through young talents in Greek fine jewelry design, who are making a name for themselves, blending new ideas and prestigious international studies with the Greek heritage.
 The new generation of Greek fine jewelry designers is already winning global recognition.

 Nikos Koulis.
 Multi-awarded and a favorite among Hollywood’s A-listers, this brilliant young designer coming from an established family of jewelers and educated at the Gemological Institute of America, launched his brand in 2006.
-His flagship boutique in the fashionable district of Kolonaki in Athens (another in Mykonos and several selling points in Europe, Asia, and the US) is a real heaven of minimalist interiors with extraordinary modern pieces of jewelry on display.
+His flagship boutique in the fashionable district of Kolonaki in Athens (another one in Mykonos and one in Paros, and several selling points in Europe, Asia, and the US) is a real heaven of minimalist interiors with extraordinary modern pieces of jewelry on display.
 With a knack for design, traditional goldsmith techniques, and innovation, he makes emeralds, diamonds, sapphires, rubies, and precious metals feel fun and refreshing.
 His austere emblematic logo sets the tone for something cool, elegant, and unconventional.
 Elements in black and clear enamel are signature ones – patented by himself – that are still evolving in a magical way.
 He loves art deco, geometry, and sharp, clean lines.
 Nikos Koulis has earned various accolades including the prestigious GEM Award for Jewelry Design at the Jewelers of America Gem Awards in January 2020 in NYC.
 His wide range of styles has been spotted on Reese Witherspoon, Naomi Watts, Gwyneth Paltrow, Scarlett Johansson, Nicole Kidman, Meghan Markle, Jennifer Lopez, Jane Fonda, Michelle Obama, Jennifer Lawrence, Salma Hayek, Oprah Winfrey, Queen Rania of Jordan, Brooke Shields, Rihanna, and the list goes on!
 At President Joe Biden’s Inauguration, the young poet Amanda Gorman while reading her poem “The Hill We Climb” was wearing spectacular hoop earrings from the designer’s Energy Collection, a gift to her by Oprah Winfrey.

 Marianna Lemos.
 Another talented globetrotter fuses in her beautiful and meaningful designs her Greek roots with inspiration from other cultures, societies, and landscapes.
 This fine jewelry brand was born in 2015, with the first design being a minimalist evil-eye bangle crafted from the finest materials.
 Like this piece that she conceived as an item projecting and receiving positive energy, impressive styles in the collection symbolize good luck, protection, strength, and love.
 Each piece is imagined to be an extension of the wearer, related to one’s milestones in life.
 The designer nurtures deep admiration for strong women in her family and the world.
 She studies ancient mythology and translates such stories into pieces of wearable art.
 Her Helios necklaces and Avra bracelets are coveted and special, while bespoke, personalized items raise the bar even more.
 They are all hand-made in the designer’s studio in Athens, where master jewelers share a commitment to quality and passion for creativity.
 They are effortless-chic and sexy, a spirit of youth evoked through masterful details.
 As Vice President of the highly influential Elpida Association of Friends of Children with Cancer, the designer works tirelessly with patrons and personalities, raising funds to support the cause and bringing hope for the future.
 Check out a collection seen on royals, A-listers, and elegant women across the world online and at selected boutiques.